Scobiform/BirdMeister/README.md

 # Tweet Database
 For the Tweet Database download your Twitter profile archive and drop the including tweet.js into the Data folder.
-Do not forget to make the json a valid json file. (will automate that later)
+Do not forget to make the json a valid json file.
+Just delete ``window.YTD.tweet.part0 =``

 # Filtered Stream
 Currently will only retweet tweets with the given keywords - You can add tracks - stop and restart the stream.